Mayank-mic/Whack-a-mole/README.md

 ## Installation

 To play the game, you don't need to install anything.
-Simply open the index.html file in your web browser, and the game will start.
+Simply click on the github pages link and the game will start.

 ## Usage